nrfconnect/sdk-nrf/samples/zigbee/light_bulb/README.rst

 #.
 Use buttons on the development kit that runs the light switch sample to control the light bulb, as described in the light switch sample's user interface section.
    The result of using the buttons is reflected on the light bulb's **LED 4**.

+You can now use buttons on the light switch to control the light bulb, as described in the :ref:`zigbee_light_switch_user_interface` section of the light switch sample page.

 Dependencies
 ************